IRS Form 911 Instructions

 Video walkthrough

-Watch this instructional video to learn more about requesting assistance from the IRS’ Taxpayer Advocate Service by using Form 911.
+Watch this instructional video to learn more about requesting assistance from the IRS’ Taxpayer Advocate Service by using IRS Form 911.

 Frequently asked questions